 2. Combine the almond flour, coconut flour, yeast, baking powder, erythritol, flax meal, psyllium husk powder, and sea salt in a large food processor.
 Pulse until combined, usually 2-3 times.

-3. Melt the cream cheese in low heat with the water, add the butter, mix well, remove from fire when all melted.
+3. Melt the cream cheese in low heat, add the butter, mix well, remove from fire when all melted.
 Add it to the food processor.
 Add the apple cider vinegar too.
 Pulse a few times, until you get a crumbly consistency.

 4. In a very large bowl, beat the egg whites with the cream of tartar until stiff peaks are formed.